Is New Orleans safe to visit?

 Stay and play in a safe neighborhood

-As previously mentioned, the well-trodden tourist tracks of New Orleans are, for the most part, perfectly safe for visitors.
-Areas such as Uptown, the Garden District and the very popular French Quarter, all have low crime rates and are close to the main attractions.
-Other residential neighborhoods such as Black Pearl, Lakeview and Lakewood are also worth considering if you’re looking for somewhere peaceful to stay.
+As previously mentioned, the well-trodden tourist tracks of New Orleans are generally safe for visitors.
+Areas such as Uptown, the Garden District, and the very popular French Quarter, all have low crime rates and are close to the main attractions.
+Other residential neighborhoods such as Black Pearl, Lakeview, and Lakewood are also worth considering if you’re looking for somewhere peaceful to stay.

 Is public transport in New Orleans safe?

 Public transportation is regarded as safe in New Orleans and the city’s historic Streetcars make for a fun way to see the city if you need a break from exploring on foot.
-There are four main lines that take in the city’s historic sites, with the St Charles Line being a popular tourist attraction in itself.
-It’s worth downloading the NORTA GoMobile app, which gives you up-to-date timetables, helps you to plan your route in advance and will allow you to purchase tickets before you head out to explore the city.
+Four main lines take in the city’s historic sites, with the St Charles Line being a popular tourist attraction in itself.
+It’s worth downloading the NORTA GoMobile app, which gives you up-to-date timetables, helps you to plan your route, and will allow you to purchase tickets before you head out to explore the city.

-At night, it’s advisable to book an Uber or Lyft to travel to and from your accommodation, rather than walk - especially if you are on your own.
+At night, it’s advisable to book a taxi, Uber or Lyft to travel to and from your accommodation, rather than walk - especially if you are on your own.

 Watch out for petty crime

-Given that the French Quarter is one of the most popular areas of the city for tourists, it also happens to be where the majority of opportunist thieves operate and therefore where most petty crime takes place.
+Given that the French Quarter is one of the most popular areas of the city for tourists, it also happens to be where the majority of opportunist thieves operate.
+Therefore, it's where most petty crime takes place.
 Purse-snatching and pickpocketing does occur, so it is advised to take extra precautions when visiting this area.
-That being said, there’s no need to become a paranoid, front-backpack wearing mess.
 Keep a hold of your purse and don’t have your wallet hanging out your back pocket, and you should be just fine.

 Con artists have also been reported to operate in this part of the city.
 Fake betting is the most commonly described con, whereby you’ll be approached by someone trying to place an obvious bet with you before demanding money.
 Fake petitioners are also known to operate here.
-As a rule of thumb, politely say you’re running late and don’t have time to stop and make sure you’ve got an eye on your belongings if someone stops you on the street.
+As a rule of thumb, politely say you’re running late and don’t have time to stop.
+Make sure you’ve got an eye on your belongings if someone stops you on the street.

 Be aware that natural disasters can occur